awsdocs/ec2-image-builder-user-guide/doc_source/manage-shared-resources.md

 +

 **Console**
-To create your resource share using the AWS RAM console, see [Creating a Resource Share in the AWS Resource Access Manager User Guide](https://docs.aws.amazon.com/ram/latest/userguide/working-with-sharing.html#working-with-sharing-create)\.
+To create your resource share using the AWS RAM console, see [Share AWS resources owned by you](https://docs.aws.amazon.com/ram/latest/userguide/working-with-sharing.html#working-with-sharing-create) in the *AWS RAM User Guide*\.
 +

 **AWS CLI**